saurav-ghosh/solub-wp-theme/README.md

-# Insurez — Custom WordPress Theme
+# Solub — Custom WordPress Theme

 A modern, minimal, and fully responsive WordPress theme built for a Solar Energy company.